 With interest mounting in using wildflowers in urban landscapes, there is a huge demand for information for those new to Florida’s native plants.
 Enter “20 Easy-to-Grow Wildflowers,” a new publication from the Florida Wildflower Foundation.
 The free 24-page magazine features a selection of 20 “tried and true” species that are easy to grow and maintain.

 The Florida Wildflower Foundation has received a $17,000 grant from Stanley Smith Horticultural Trust for its project, “20 Easy Wildflowers to Grow Now!”
 It includes a publication, continuing education courses for horticultural professionals, and live social media events.

-Feay’s palafox is a very unique wildflower, endemic only to Florida’s central and southern peninsula.
-Although it is a member of the Aster family, it bears few visual similarities.
-It is more woody than herbaceous; its blooms are without the petal-like ray florets; and its disk florets are tubular.
+Feay’s palafox (Palafoxia feayi) is a very unique wildflower, endemic to Florida’s central and southern peninsula.
+It is a member of the Aster family, but bears few visual similarities.

 Spring is a time for trimming winter debris, cleaning up bird baths and feeders, and getting your garden in order.

 Do you enjoy juicy watermelons, local blueberries and strawberries and fresh Florida orange juice?
 How about carrots, broccoli, almonds and apples?
 If you do, please thank an insect.
 Learn more about our pollinators — especially native bees — and why they are so important.